 Related Health Topics

 The University of Iowa Comprehensive Stroke Center (CSC) hosts a monthly support group for stroke survivors and their caregivers.
 No reason to register, just join us!

-These meetings are being held via Zoom.
+These meetings are being held in person with Zoom capabilities.
 Please reach out to the group for more information.

 A Cognitive Enhancement Program

 Participants with cognitive impairment will be introduced to techniques and strategies to help with memory, attention, executive functioning, sleep difficulties, and more.
 Education will be provided regarding the cognitive effects of aging, dementia, stroke, traumatic brain injury (TBI), sleep problems, and more.